-With the completion of the stadium at Infinity Park under their belts, Mike Dunafon and newly formed Raptors organization had taken a big step toward incorporating rugby into the community, but it was only just the beginning.
+With the completion of the stadium at Infinity Park under their belts, Mike Dunafon and the newly formed Raptors organization had taken a big step toward incorporating rugby into the community, but it was only just the beginning.

 Construction was also underway on the Infinity Park Event Center (IPEC) and the Glendale Sports Center, which would further connect the greater Colorado community to rugby and the City of Glendale.
 Furthermore, preparations were underway to demolish a handful of aged, structurally deteriorating apartment buildings to create the park area and turf field that lie just south of the main stadium complex.
 There were also plans to create a High Altitude Training Center (HATC) for rugby athletes within the firehouse building.